BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/server_and_forms.md

 There are many more types of form elements (or "widgets") that let the user enter data in a wide variety of formats.

-# Intercepting forms with JavaScript

-* your JavaScript code can add a *submit event handler*
-  * also known as "onsubmit"
-* this function will be called after the user clicks "Submit"
-  * but before the data is sent to the server
-* this lets you *modify* the data sent to the server, or execute code *before* sending the data to the server, or just *cancel* the server call altogether
-* if you intend a form to only be used by JavaScript, do one or both of these:
-  * `<form href='#'>` in your HTML
-  * `event.preventDefault();` in your JS event handler

 # Form submission: how does it work?

 ![client-server illustration](https://developer.mozilla.org/files/4291/client-server.png)